naticoo/framework/README.md

 const botClient = new BotClient();
 botClient.start(token);
 ```

+### Features

+- flexible
+  - Natico is built using classes allowing you to extend everything and add features to your liking
+- Command handling
+  - Natico has great command handling with slash command support on its way
+- Listeners
+  - Natico comes included with a listener(events) handler which makes it very easy to use events
+- And much more

 Natico is designed to be a very low level and extendable framework for
 [Discordeno](https://github.com/discordeno/discordeno)